 Before joining the Association Rebecca worked in customer service and operations roles in the insurance and other industries.
 Rebecca holds a business degree from Anglia Ruskin University, Cambridge.

-Kat joined the Pensions and Lifetime Savings Association in June 2015.
+Deepak joined the Pension and Lifetime Savings Association in July 2018.

 Vicky joined the Pensions and Lifetime Savings Association in September 2015.
 She is responsible for developing and managing the Association’s marketing activities so that its products and services meet the expectations of its members and continue to reach a wider audience.